udacity/nelson/CDGuide.md

 # Student Experience
 Ideally, the student's experience should be as simple as follows.
-First, then should install nelson with
+First, they should install nelson with
 <pre><code>pip install nelson </code></pre>
 Then they should checkout out the git repository with the student-facing code for the project.
 This should contain a script *submit.py*, which they can then use to submit their code with
 <pre><code>python submit.py OPTIONS </code></pre>